nightnei/wpcom-cleanser/README.md

 </table>

 ## Features
-1. Cancel subscription and remove them (https://wordpress.com/me/purchases).
+1. Cancel subscriptions and remove them (https://wordpress.com/me/purchases).
 At the moment we support only:
     - Domain registration
     - Wordpress.com plans